sarnowski/aws-cloudwatch-monitoring-extension/README.md

 In the conf/AWSConfigurations.xml, there are a few things that can be configured:

 1. The AWS account credentials (i.e. the access key and the secret key)
+2. ProxyParams if a proxy is used to connect to AWS
-2. The supported AWS namespaces that you can retrieve metrics for (you can enable or disable metrics for specific namespaces).
+3. The supported AWS namespaces that you can retrieve metrics for (you can enable or disable metrics for specific namespaces).
 You can also add your custom namespace if required.
-3. Regions (enable regions to monitor the running AWS Products in the corresponding region)
+4. Regions (enable regions to monitor the running AWS Products in the corresponding region)
-4. Use of instance name in Metrics.
+5. Use of instance name in Metrics.
 Default value is false.
 Note, this is only applicable for AWS/EC2 namespace.
-5. The list of disabled metrics associated with their corresponding AWS namespaces
+6. The list of disabled metrics associated with their corresponding AWS namespaces
-6. The list of metrics and associated metric type you wish to retrieve.
+7. The list of metrics and associated metric type you wish to retrieve.
 Defaults to 'Ave' if not specified.
 Allowed metric types: **ave, max, min, sum, samplecount**
-7. The max number of retry attempts for failed retryable requests (ex: 5xx error responses from a service) or throttling errors.
+8. The max number of retry attempts for failed retryable requests (ex: 5xx error responses from a service) or throttling errors.
 Allowed values: **0 for disabled, up to a max value of 3**

 List of Amazon Cloudwatch Regions can be found at this link http://docs.aws.amazon.com/general/latest/gr/rande.html#cw_region